Got 5 or 10 minutes? That’s about how long it takes to learn how to make a QR code.

 Again, if you’re creating personal QR codes or one-time use QR codes, a free online QR code generator is fine.
 But if there’s money on the line, don’t play free online games.

-Any business serious about rolling out a reliable QR code marketing strategy should partner with a technology company who is contractually obligated to give them the best possible products and services.
+Any business serious about rolling out a reliable QR code marketing strategy should partner with a restaurant technology company who is contractually obligated to give them the best possible products and services.
+It wouldn't hurt for that same company to have an online ordering platform and be capable of omni channel order fulfillment.

 SproutQR is one such company.
 We help businesses across the country adopt and deploy reliable, secure QR codes.
 Get in touch and we’ll show you how easy it is.